precice/elastictube1d/PythonTube/README.md

-Here the elastictube1d example is realized using the python API of preCICE.
-Refer to the [preCICE wiki](https://github.com/precice/precice/wiki/Using-the-Python-API) for more information.
+Here the 1D elastic tube example is realized using the Python API of preCICE.
+Refer to the [preCICE wiki](https://github.com/precice/precice/wiki/1D-elastic-tube-using-the-Python-API) for more information on this example.